 Contacts must already be in Mailchimp.
 If your SheepCRM filter has contacts that are not in MailChimp then the segment in Mailchimp will be smaller than the Sheep report.

 The purpose of creating a segment is almost certainly so that you can send them an email.

-MailChimp document this process but this is the quick summary:
+Mailchimp document this process but this is a quick summary:

 Create a New Campaign

 In the Segment dropdown pick the Segment you just created (note it will have a Sheep prefix and will take a few minutes to sync across)

 Note: If you need to send to multiple segments then choose "Group or New segment" in step 3.
 When prompted choose a rule based on tags matching the segment names.
 (Note Mailchimp now call segments tags - see below)

 "dynamic segments" - these show as "segments" in Mailchimp

 "static segments" - these show as "tags" in Mailchimp